fjogeleit/yaml-update-action/README.md

 # YAML Update Action

 Update a single value in an existing YAML File.
-Push this updated YAML to an existing branch or create a new branch Open a PullRequest to an configurable targetBranch with a custom label "yaml-update"
+Push this updated YAML to an existing branch or create a new branch.
+Open a PullRequest to an configurable targetBranch with a custom label "yaml-update"

 ## Use Case